Comedic journalism: The debate on comedic journalism: can it be defined as journalism?

 One article in the American Journalism Review suggests that mainstream media can actually learn from the journalistic form of Jon Stewart.
 Professor Brown, chair of the communications department at Syracuse University and an associate professor of broadcast journalism, was once a skeptic of Stewart's form of comedy journalism, which he referred to as, “silly riffing”.
 However, at the start of the war in Iraq, Brown felt as though the traditional form of journalism in the mainstream media was not providing a fair account of the event.
 He claims that they were, “swallowing the administration’s spin rather than challenging it”.
 Stewart, on the other hand, was successful in covering the stories with various viewpoints in mind and therefore, steered closer to the truth than the mainstream journalists.

 Phil Rosenthal, a media columnist for the Chicago Tribune, draws on the fact that a big part of the news nowadays is the managing of the news.
 Comedic journalists such as Stewart and Colbert not only expose the subjects in the news stories, but also how the stories were delivered in the mainstream media.
 They often show clips of reporters conveying the news stories and mock the information that was provided.
 This highlights the tension between traditional journalism and this new form that has captured such a large audience.
-However, bearing in mind that the news from these comedic reports are derived from traditional news sources, Fouhy and others make a valid points that people need the resources for serious news and that people also need comedic journalism to help them sort out truths.
+However, bearing in mind that the news from these comedic reports are derived from traditional news sources, Fouhy and others make a valid point that people need the resources for serious news and that people also need comedic journalism to help them sort out truths.
 Therefore, although comedic journalism is a newer form of journalism, it can work side-by-side with traditional forms for viewers to receive a more complete account of the news.